mason12504/cs4300/homework2/README.md

 Homework 2
 10-6-2025

-Running the program  --------- click the render URL
+Running the program  ---------
+Render was not in the cards today so just run
+`python manage.py runserver 0.0.0.0:3000`  in the directory homework2/movie_theater_booking
+then hit "app" on devedu

 Naviation --------------------
 you can click around the html views for the normal user experience, or go to https://app-mason-19.devedu.io/api for the api views.

 Testing:
 idk yet

 Resources used:
 I used the docs given in the homework, with some youtube videos and AI for things that weren't immediately obvious to me in the docs